ji-podhead/kubyplexer/README.md

 # Kubyplexer 🚀
 > a funky and Kubernetes-beginner-friendly CLI tool to manage your cluster using your mouse! 🎉
+## Status 🚧
+**Kubyplexer is currently in the prototype stage.** This means that while the core functionality is implemented, there may be bugs, incomplete features, and areas for improvement.
+We welcome feedback and contributions to help shape the future of Kubyplexer.

 # about 📝
 - manage your cluster without the need of dashboards directly in your terminal